NickleDave/ML-comparison-birdsong/experiment_code/readme.md

  * JSON_FNAME = './data_for_testing/data_by_bird.JSON'

 ## Running the experiments
-Once you have met the above requirements, navigate to the "experiments" directory in the Anaconda Prompt, then type
+Once you have met the above requirements, navigate to the "experiments" directory in the Anaconda Prompt, then type:
  `>python test_linsvm_svmrbf_and_knn.py`

+## Analyzing the results
+When the main script finishes running, it will have created databases (using the Python "shelve" module) in the TARGET_RESULTS_DIR.
+Each database contains results from one replicate for one condition.
+A separate script iterates through these database files and creates a summary file.
+Simply run it from the Anaconda prompt:
+`>python generate_summary_results_files_linsvm_svmrbf_knn.py`
+I generated figures from results with an iPython notebook, that can be found in the [figure_code directory](https://github.com/NickleDave/ML-comparison-birdsong/tree/master/figure_code) of this repository.
+The .ipynb in that directory loads results encoded in JSON format.
+This experiment_code directory also contains the script to convert from the summary file format to JSON.
+Again make sure the constants in the script are defined appropriately, then run from Anaconda prompt:
+`>python make_json_file_of_all_results.py`